Home · Colorado · Utah · American landscapes · Alaska & Canada · Europe · Vacations · Hiking guides

 Trailhead: Swiftcurrent Motor Inn, at the end of the Many Glacier road.

-Blasting the Ptarmigan tunnel through solid rock to save hikers a few miles walking is an environmentally dubious scheme that would doubtless fail to pass muster with the National Park Service today, but which must have seemed like a good idea in the 1930s (I don't know... perhaps this was a Depression-era make-work scheme?).
+Blasting the Ptarmigan tunnel through solid rock to save hikers a few miles walking is an environmentally dubious scheme that would doubtless fail to pass muster with the National Park Service today, but which must have seemed like a good idea in the 1930s.
 The tunnel, high up near the crest of the Ptarmigan Wall above Ptarmigan Lake, can be reached on an easy day hike (11 miles and 2300 feet of elevation gain, but it seems easier than that) from the Swiftcurrent Motor Inn.
-There are good (though on the hazy day we did this not very photogenic) views of the Belly River country from the far side of the tunnel, and this, combined with the novelty of the tunnel itself, make for a fun hike.
+Once you're through the tunnel there are good views of the Belly River country from the far side of the tunnel, and this, combined with the novelty of the tunnel itself, make for a fun hike.
 It's enjoyable, but I'd recommend Cracker Lake or either of the routes to view the Grinnell Glacier first.

-With a modicum of additional effort (about 4 more miles roundtrip from the junction above Ptarmigan Falls), Iceberg Lake can be visited as well.
-In fact we planned to do this, but after encountering a family of bears on the way up to Ptarmigan Lake, and narrowly missing a second encounter on the way down, the thought of a beer in the safety of the hotel won out.
-By all accounts though, Iceberg Lake is worth seeing.
-Alternatively, you could continue on through the Ptarmigan tunnel, descend almost as far as Elizabeth Lake, and return over Redgap Pass to the Poia Lake trailhead (a near loop of about 25 miles).
+With a moderate amount of additional effort (about 4 more miles roundtrip from the junction above Ptarmigan Falls), Iceberg Lake can be visited as well.
+In principle, you could also continue on through the Ptarmigan tunnel, descend almost as far as Elizabeth Lake, and return over Redgap Pass to the Poia Lake trailhead (a near loop of about 25 miles).
 This is a classic backpacking trip that could be attempted as a monstrous day hike.
 It's probably a bit too far to comfortably complete before dark in one day though.

 Hikes in the Two Medicine region